We're not here to f*ck spiders (NSFW)

 Shock factor aside, with the added ludicrousness of anyone wanting to do anything with spiders, the phrase had me laughing my head off.
 As an editor at the dictionary it’s part of my job to investigate words and phrases regardless of their nature.
 I do have to admit, it’s much more interesting researching the usage of these types of lexical items than whether the scientific name of a certain plant species has changed.

-If I was ever in doubt of the phrase’s currency, an Australian movie released in 2017 titled We’re Not Here to Fuck Spiders has clinched it.
+If I was ever in doubt of the phrase’s currency, an Australian movie shot in 2017 and due to premiere in festivals in 2020 titled We’re Not Here to Fuck Spiders has clinched it.

 I would have thought there were many more variations in the vein of the spider, caterpillar and stamp, but these appear to be it.
 We would be interested to hear of any others.